Smart contract vulnerabilities (Re-entrance, Arithmetic overflow and underflow, Accessing private data)

 overflow-underflow

-Click on the help button to see the explanation.
+10. Click the Transfer button to see an overflow alert message.

 Re-entrancy